 What Is the Difference Between the Frontcourt & the Backcourt in Basketball?

-In basketball, the frontcourt is the half of the court on which the team with possession of the ball is attempting to score and is also known as that team's offensive end of the court.
+In a basketball game, the frontcourt is the side of the court on which the team with possession of the ball is attempting to score, and is also known as that team's offensive end of the court.
 The backcourt is the half of the court that the team with the ball advances the ball from into the frontcourt.
-Once possession changes, the frontcourt becomes the other team’s backcourt and vice versa.
-These terms also make reference to specific positions on a basketball team.

-A point guard and shooting guard are collectively referred to as a basketball team’s backcourt and are commonly the players that advance the ball into the side of the court on which their team is attempting to score.
-The shooting guard is typically responsible for scoring the most points between the two guards, while the point guard is expected to create plays by passing the ball to open players, such as the forwards and center.
-Usually, these responsibilities vary based upon the type of defense the opposing team uses and on the strengths and weaknesses of particular opposing players.
+The shooting guard is typically responsible for scoring the most points between the two guards, while the point guard is expected to create plays by passing the ball to open players, such as the power forwards and centers.

 Dimensions and Boundaries

 The backcourt and frontcourt areas of a basketball court are separated by the midcourt line and are equal in dimensions.
 At the college basketball and professional basketball levels, the frontcourt and backcourt are an identical 47 feet long and 50 feet wide when measured to the out of bounds lines.

 At the high school level, they measure 42 feet long and 50 feet wide.
 A court’s baseline and sidelines indicate the outer boundaries of the backcourt and frontcourt.
 During the flow of a game, the rules dictate when each team can possess the ball in the frontcourt and backcourt.

 Basketball Rules for Frontcourt and Backcourt